 Zoom blur

-Finally, there is another technique that may be used less in landscapes but more often in cityscapes is zooming in and / or out while pushing the release button, causing some sort of radial distortion.
+Finally, another technique that may be used less in landscapes but more often in cityscapes is zooming in and/or out while pushing the release button, causing some radial distortion.

 Trial and error

-Most of the above-mentioned techniques are based on the movement of the camera or lens.
+Most of the techniques mentioned above are based on the movement of the camera or lens.
 With this kind of creative landscape, it is often a matter of trial and error to get a satisfactory effect.
-Of course, these techniques can also be combined with, for example, black and white conversions to end up with more abstract pictures.
+Of course, these techniques can also be combined with, for example, black-and-white conversions to end up with more abstract pictures.
 See my blog on abstract and minimal photography

 Use of lines and patterns

-You can also be creative by looking for striking details, lines, forms or patterns in objects or in nature.
+You can also be creative by looking for vivid details, lines, forms or patterns in objects or in nature.
 Graphic lines in nature can help to produce a balanced and enchanting picture.
-By focussing on specific details, you can invite the spectator to guess what he is seeing and he might see something different from what you saw.
+By focusing on specific details, you can invite the spectator to guess what he is seeing, and he might see something different from what you saw.

 After the harvest, Guy, 2015 (lines and patterns)

-“High key”, could simply be described as very bright images.
-High key imagery focuses on the majority of your image pixels in the highlight range of your histogram.
+“High key” could simply be described as very bright images.
+High-key imagery focuses on the majority of your image pixels in the highlight range of your histogram.
 In your histogram, you would completely expose to the right.
-You can add light up to 1,2 or even 3 stops with the exposure compensation.
-This might need some experimenting with trial and error because of course, we cannot overexpose completely our entire picture, we still need some hints of contrast even in the brightest parts.
+You can add light up to 1,2, or even 3 stops with the exposure compensation.
+This might need some experimenting with trial and error because, of course, we cannot overexpose our entire picture completely.
+We still need some hints of contrast, even in the brightest parts.

 This technique can make your colours very light and fresh.
-This style was used intensively in portraiture but nowadays there are several good nature photographers using this technique for butterflies and delicate flowers etc.
+This style was used intensively in portraiture, but nowadays, several good nature photographers use this technique for butterflies, delicate flowers, etc.

 This gives a soft, ethereal and surreal feeling to the image.
-Bright, white backgrounds like snow or a flat cloudy sky will help to obtain high key exposures as do low contrast lighting conditions like cloudy, foggy, flat-light days.
-With back-lit subjects, you can overexpose the background and fill in the subject with fill-flash or reflected light or a torch.
+Bright, white backgrounds like snow or a flat cloudy sky will help to obtain high-key exposures, as do low-contrast lighting conditions like cloudy, foggy, flat-light days.
+With back-lit subjects, you can overexpose the background and fill in the subject with fill-flash, reflected light, or a torch.

-In this case, spot or center-weighted metering of the subject will help you to find a good exposure of the subject but with a blown-out background.
-The use of the Live-view feature of your camera can come in handy at times as you can see your exposure and lighting effect before you press the shutter.
+In this case, spot or centre-weighted metering of the subject will help you to find a good exposure of the subject but with a blown-out background.
+Using the Live-view feature of your camera can come in handy at times, as you can see your exposure and lighting effect before you press the shutter.

 Snowy fields, Guy, 2018, (high key landscape)

-So, you utilize predominantly dark tones but you do not want to just produce a dark image.
-You want to use the lighting very selectively so that only specific portions of the image are illuminated.
-Even in the darkest parts you still want to find some finer details.
-The contrast makes you look at those parts of the picture that are illuminated.
+So, you utilize predominantly dark tones, but you do not want just to produce a dark image.
+You want to use the lighting selectively so that only specific portions of the image are illuminated.
+Even in the darkest parts, you still want to find some finer details.
+The contrast makes you look at the illuminated parts of the picture.
 This technique is also used to produce silhouettes.

 Scottish skies, Guy, 2018 (low key)